 A rehired annuitant electing, or mandated, to return to active WRS participation is only eligible for health insurance coverage through the active employer.
-(Contractors do not have this option.)
 An annuitant rehired by an employer that participates in WRS but does not offer health insurance to its employees will lose health insurance coverage as an annuitant by electing to participate in WRS.